mxmlnkn/ratarmount/README.md

                         might change during copying or downloading without the contents changing.
+So, this check might cause false positives. (default: False)
+  -P PARALLELISM, --parallelism PARALLELISM
-So, this check might cause false positives. (default: False) -c, --recreate-index  If specified, pre-existing .index files will be deleted and newly created. (default: False) -d DEBUG, --debug DEBUG
+                        If an integer other than 1 is specified, then the threaded parallel bzip2 decoder will be used specified amount of block decoder threads.
+Further threads with lighter work may be started.
+A value of 0 will use all the available cores (24). (default: 1) -c, --recreate-index  If specified, pre-existing .index files will be deleted and newly created. (default: False) -d DEBUG, --debug DEBUG